alanrogers/agar22/docs/index.md

 using Linux will be familiar with it already.
 We won't try to teach you Bash, but you should familiarize yourself with the basic commands--"ls", "pwd", "cd", "rm", and "mkdir"--and also with bash pipes, and the redirection of input and output.
+In addition to these basic commands, please read up on "seq" and "xargs", which are used extensively in pipelines.

 # Tutorials